AP survey: States uncommitted to Trump's unemployment boost

 California Gov. Gavin Newsom, a Democrat, is among governors who are critical of Trump’s approach but decided to take the deal anyway.
 “As I say, don’t look a gift horse in the mouth,” Newsom said last week.

-Last week, the federal Department of Labor reported that 963,000 people applied for unemployment benefits for the first time.
+The federal Department of Labor reported last week that 963,000 people applied for unemployment benefits for the first time.
 It was the first time since March that the number dropped below 1 million.
 The government says more than 28 million people are receiving some kind of unemployment benefit, although that figure includes some double counting as it combines counts from multiple programs.

 State unemployment benefits on their own generally fall far short of replacing a laid off worker's previous income.